NCAS-CMS/cf-plot/README.md

 cf-plot
 ======

-cf-plot is a set of Python plotting routines for the common contour, vector and line plots that climate researchers commonly make.
+cf-plot is a set of Python plotting routines for the contour, vector and line plots that climate researchers commonly make.